 Note: You still need to pay your Original Medicare Part B premiums, in addition to the premiums for the university-sponsored Medicare Advantage Enhanced Plan.
 In most cases, there is no premium requirement for Original Medicare Part A. If however you are not eligible for no-cost Medicare Part A coverage and are paying for this coverage, you are required to continue to pay this premium when enrolled in the university-sponsored Medicare Advantage Enhanced Plan.

-Medicare Advantage Enhanced Plan - Annual deductibles, 2017
+Medicare Advantage Enhanced Plan - Annual deductibles, 2018 and 2019

 |Medical||$0 per person|